icywaffle/Marketboard-Project/README.md

 Item Recipes shown along with the cost of those materials.

 ## Code Example

 `weburl := xivapi.UrlItemRecipe(userchoice, strconv.Itoa(userID)`

 What this code does is to give you the URL corresponding to your choice of item, or recipe id.
-This url is the xivapi url
+This is the xivapi url.

 `xivapi.Getitem(weburl), userchoice)`

 This is the example of the simplified backend code.
 What it does, is take the url from the xivapi, and then parse it into the database.
 However, there's no need to parse the information, if we already have it in the database.
 The backend code will handle this.
 (Later it will skip the weburl all together.)